 THREE ATTAINMENTS IN TAIJIQUAN TRAINING

 Past masters have said that there are three levels of Taijiquan training.
 At the first level, practitioners have good health.
 At the second level, practitioners have combat efficiency.
 And at the highest level, they have spiritual cultivation.
-It is unbelievable but true that in the coming Intensive Taijiquan Course from 25th to 31st March 2016 in Sabah, we aim to attain all these three achievements.
+It is unbelievable but true that in the Intensive Taijiquan Course, we aim to attain all these three achievements.

 On the other hand, it is sad that most Taijiquan practitioners all over the world today do not have the first two attainments.
 Many Taiji preactitioners, especially in the West, have knee problems, which show that they are not healthy.
 Almost all Taiji practitioners today, including masters, have no combat efficiency.
 Indeed, many of them, again in the West, do not realize that Taijiquan is a martial art.